octolaba/indexit/AGENTS.md

 - **Do not edit `CLAUDE.md` unless explicitly requested.** Treat it as a separate agent manual; changes to `AGENTS.md` do not imply permission to mirror the same edits into `CLAUDE.md`.

+## 7. Research issues

+Each analyzed project is tracked by a dedicated issue file under `.github/issues/`.
+The shape of that file is defined by exactly one template, `.github/templates/issue.md`, which is the source of truth for the headings, labels, deliverables, and acceptance criteria of every research issue.
+This section only documents the workflow around the template; do not duplicate the template's body here.

+To open a new research issue:

+1. Pin the upstream submodule under `research/<project-slug>/` to a released tag, falling back to a commit hash only when upstream publishes none (see §6 *Pin to a released version*).
+If a release tag exists, use that tag as `<version>` and capture the exact tag plus the full 40-character commit SHA.
+   If upstream publishes no tags, use a 12-character short commit SHA as `<version>` and capture the full 40-character commit SHA as `{{commit}}`.
+2. Copy `.github/templates/issue.md` to
+   `.github/issues/research-<project-slug>-<version>.md`.
+The filename's slug and version must match the frontmatter `title`; the H1 must use `{{project_name}}` and the same version.
+3. Replace every `{{placeholder}}` documented in the template's leading
+   comment: `{{project_slug}}`, `{{project_name}}`, `{{version}}`,
+   `{{owner}}`, `{{repo}}`, `{{commit}}`.
+Preserve upstream capitalization in `{{project_name}}`; keep `{{project_slug}}` lowercase and kebab-case so it matches the `research/` folder.
+4. Delete the template's leading HTML comment block once the placeholders are filled in.
+The committed issue file must contain no `{{...}}` markers.
+5. Leave every deliverable checkbox as `[ ]` and `state: open` at creation time.
+Flip a box to `[x]` only when the corresponding report under `docs/<project-slug>. <agent-slug>/` has actually landed.
+Set `state: closed` only after all deliverables are complete and the acceptance criteria have been reviewed.

+One issue tracks one pinned version.
+Re-analyzing a project at a new version means a new issue file at the new version; do not retitle or rewrite an existing one.
+The versionless report folders in `docs/` correspond to the latest closed issue for that project; older issue files stay as the audit trail for earlier pinned versions.
+The template itself only changes when the shared workflow changes.
+Changes to issue workflow must be reflected here, and changes to report layout or deliverables must be reflected in §5, in the same commit.